Ford Taurus (sixth generation): Discontinuation in North America

 On April 25, 2018, Ford announced plans to discontinue the Taurus (along with the Fiesta, Focus, and Fusion), in order to focus more on its line of trucks and SUVs.
-The announcement was part of a plan by Ford Motor Company to cut costs and increase profits.
-This was in response to a shift in perceived consumer demand towards SUVs and pickup trucks, and away from sedans.
+The announcement was part of a plan by Ford to cut costs and increase profits in response to perceived consumer shift to SUVs and pickup trucks, away from sedans.
 On September 5, 2018, Ford ended all national and promotional advertising (including sales and special offers) for its entire sedan lineup, including the Taurus.
-On March 1, 2019, the last U.S. Ford Taurus, a white Limited model, rolled off of the assembly line at the Ford Chicago plant.
+On March 1, 2019, the last U.S. Ford Taurus, a white Limited model, was assembled at the Ford Chicago plant.